-Authority, by Section 17e of the Joint Powers Agreement of February 21, 1982, has recognized Association as the exclusive bargaining representative for all full-time employees of Authority other than the Battalion Chiefs, Chief, Administrative Assistant, and Fire Inspector, and Firefighter Apprentices.
+The Authority, by Section 17e of the Joint Powers Agreement of February 21, 1982, has recognized Association as the exclusive bargaining representative for all full-time employees of the Authority other than the Battalion Chiefs, Chief, Administrative Assistant, Fire Inspectors and Wildfire Preparedness Coordinator.

-Both parties recognize their mutual obligation to cooperate with each other to assure service of the highest quality and efficiency to the residents of Authority's territory.
+Both parties recognize their mutual obligation to cooperate with each other to assure service of the highest quality and efficiency to the residents of the Authority's territory.

-Authority semi-annually shall furnish to each employee a statement of net accrual of vacation and sick leave.
+The Authority semi-annually shall furnish to each employee a statement of net accrual of vacation and sick leave.
 The Authority shall make best efforts to provide the Association with the name, job title, work, home and personal cellular telephone numbers, personal email addresses, and home addresses of all employees in the bargaining unit every 120 days.